 But as one of the most expensive cities in the world, your monthly paycheck can disappear all too quickly – especially when expenses and the cost of living in London tend to be significantly higher than in the rest of the UK.

 In order to survive (and thrive!) in the city, budgeting is key.
 By taking the extra time to think about your spending in advance, you’ll be able to work out what you actually spend your money on, highlight anything that is unnecessary, and fashion a realistic plan that will enable you to make the most of living and working in London.

-So if you’re considering graduate jobs in London, what are the different factors you’ll need to consider – and how can you make sure that you stick to your budget?
+So if you’re considering graduate jobs in London, what are the factors you need to consider - and how can you make sure that you stick to your budget?

 It should come as no surprise that rent in London will likely account for most of your expenses, particularly if you choose to live in Zones 1-3.
 Sharing a property with flat mates can help to make your rent cheaper, so if you don’t have a friend or a family member to live with it’s worthwhile using sites like Spareroom.
 Living in less well-known areas of London can also help to reduce your overall living costs.

-When moving into a property in London, remember that the deposit will be a huge hit to your finances - as it's one of the biggest factors in the cost of living in London.
+When moving to London for the first time, remember that the deposit will be a huge hit to your finances - as it's one of the biggest factors in the cost of living in London.
 Typically one to six weeks rent, plus agency fees (usually between £100-£200), a security deposit needs to be paid upfront, and therefore it’s worth thinking about saving for before you move to London.

-After not paying it at university, many graduates forget to consider that they’ll have to pay National Insurance and Income Tax on a graduate salary - and therefore forget to factor these big expenses into their budget.
+After not paying it at university, many graduates forget to consider that they’ll have to pay National Insurance and Income Tax on a graduate salary - and therefore forget to factor these large expenses into their budget.
 Both National Insurance and income tax will be included in the cost of living in London.
 They will vary depending on your wage, and can be calculated using a tax calculator, like Money Saving Expert's.

 Contrary to popular belief, your repayments won’t make a huge dent in your salary straight after graduation.
 In fact, you don’t have to start repaying until you are earning more than £25,000 per year.

 Another huge expense to factor in is commuting.
 The cost of travel in London is high whatever method you take - but is something that will vary hugely depending on how far you need to travel.
 If you are going to be commuting by bus, this will only cost you around £60 per month, whereas tube travel is significantly more expensive, with peak journeys costing between £2.40 and £5.10 per journey depending on which zones you’re in.
 Transport For London will help you stay up-to-date with any delays, planned closures or other status updates on your journey to work.

 This is the area where you can save the most money by making small lifestyle decisions such as buying own brand food, bringing your lunches into work, and being selective with the things you do (you might occasionally need to sacrifice a trip to the local pub on a Monday, so that you’ll have enough to go to that concert on Friday).